 Then this Tour Is for YOU!

 Would you like to take your students on a field trip they won’t forget?
-Bring them to the Southside Wastewater Reclamation Plant (SWRP).
+For grades 5th grade and up, you can bring them to the Southside Wastewater Reclamation Plant (SWRP).
 We clean approximately 50 million gallons of wastewater every day, but most of us never stop to wonder about what it takes to accomplish that.
 Our employees work:

 - to ensure public and environmental health,